 20 Creative Ways To Stop Mealtime BattlesKids are picky eaters.
 That’s a fact.
 From ever-changing appetites, to sudden food aversions, to all-out refusal to try anything new...there’s always something that’s bound to cause a mealtime battle.

 Kids are picky eaters.
 That’s a fact.
-From ever-changing appetites, to sudden food aversions, to all-out refusal to try anything new...there’s always something that’s bound to cause a mealtime battle.
+From ever-changing appetites, to sudden food aversions, to all-out refusal to try anything new...there’s always something that’s bound to cause mealtime battles.
 It can be even trickier when you have multiple kids with differing food preferences, or a busy schedule that prevents you from catering to everyone’s individual needs.
-And let’s face it, parents shouldn’t have to be short-order cooks.
-Meal time can be fun, but it might just take a little extra patience and creativity on your end!
+And let’s face it, as a parent, you shouldn’t have to be a short order cook.
+Mealtimes can be fun, but it might just take a little extra patience and creativity on your end!

 No matter what your child’s food issues are, there are plenty of ways to ensure that your little one is prepared for a lifetime of healthy eating habits.
 It’s totally normal for young children to be skeptical about trying new foods, but that doesn’t mean you should give up if you don’t succeed at first.
 Be consistent, stay positive, and prepare your child’s taste buds for all possibilities.

 Not sure how to be more creative in the kitchen?
 Here are some simple ideas to get you started:

 Instead of plopping a vegetable onto her plate, give your child a say in the matter by giving her a choice between a few options.
 For example, you could ask, “Would you like to have roasted cauliflower or grilled zucchini tonight?”
 Or you can even give your child a few different servings options for the same food.
 For example, you could ask if he would like broccoli rice, or raw broccoli with ranch.